Why does the current training posts system need to change?

 Developing multi-disciplinary workforce models across London

-Following the examples of other regions, HEE and NHSE/I are looking at how to develop better multi-disciplinary workforce models for London, where appropriate, to realign training capacity to meet patient need as closely as possible, and across all specialties in due course.
-HEE and NHSE/I will be led by service leaders to develop future workforce models.
+Following the examples of other regions, NHSE is looking at how to develop better multi-disciplinary workforce models for London, where appropriate, to realign training capacity to meet patient need as closely as possible, and across all specialties in due course.
+NHSE will be led by service leaders to develop future workforce models.

 Even with a reduction in posts, London has much to offer trainees through unparalleled specialty training and learning environments, innovative research projects and exposure to industry experts.